-Termite Infestations in West Palm Beach, Florida
+Find a Termite Inspector in West Palm Beach

 Other than these cities in which termite infestations are most prevalent, homes currently being built in Florida are also susceptible to termite infestations because new homes are often surrounded by lumber and other wooden building materials that termites can easily access.
 When moving into one of these newly built communities, you should always ask for termite inspection information.